Tuesday, July 29, 2014

 Meatballs for the Summertime

 The other day, even though it was hot and muggy, I found myself craving meatballs.
 I usually think of meatballs as a cold weather comfort type food, so I changed one of my favorite recipes up a bit to make it leaner, lighter, and more of a warm weather dish.
 I used the Spanish style meatballs from an earlier blog post, grilled them, and served sauce and all on top of spaghetti squash instead of pasta.
 No wheat involved since the meatball mix doesn't contain bread crumbs but is held together with an egg and some Parmesan cheese.
 I packed up the meatballs, sauce, and spaghetti squash and took it down to Allison's.
 She is still teaching exercise classes for the university over the summer, and after being a participant in two of her classes - she and I were ready for those meatballs!
-They really hit the spot, her roommates loved them as well, and I didn't feel like I had undone all my workout efforts by consuming a ton of calories.
-Click here for three more meatball recipes, and go ahead and serve them with pasta if the weather turns ugly!
+They really hit the spot, her roommates loved them as well.

 Ingredients for 16 Walnut Sized Meatballs and Fresh Tomato Sauce